Mitral Valve Regurgitation

 - Infection of the heart valves (endocarditis)

-- Avoid IV drugs to reduce the risk of heart valve infection.
+- Use IV drugs.
+These raise the risk for heart valve infection.

-- Promptly treat medical conditions that can lead to the disorder.
+- Don't get prompt treatment for health conditions that can lead to the disorder

-There are other risk factors that you can’t change.
+Some risk factors you can’t change.
 For example, some conditions that can lead to mitral valve regurgitation are partly genetic.

 What are the symptoms of mitral valve regurgitation?